-In an elderly patients with hypertension, hyperlipidemia or diabetes, and without temporal tenderness, jaw claudication or scalp pain, evaluation may be limited to determining blood pressure, serum glucose level, and hemoglobin A1c.
+In an elderly patient with hypertension, hyperlipidemia, or diabetes, and without temporal tenderness, jaw claudication, or scalp pain, evaluation may be limited to determining blood pressure, serum glucose level, and hemoglobin A1c.
 Follow-up is necessary to determine if the palsy spontaneously resolves.
-In the absence of resolution or improvement, MRI of the brain with and without contrast may be indicated.
+In the absence of resolution or improvement, MR imaging of the brain with and without contrast may be indicated.
 In the elderly with a history of scalp tenderness, jaw claudication, or pain, the erythrocyte sedimentation rate and C-reactive protein should be checked immediately and a temporal artery biopsy performed if the results indicate possible giant cell arteritis.
 Consultation with a neuro-ophthalmologist may facilitate a biopsy and initiation of treatment.

-Evidence of increased intracranial pressure with papilledema, bilateral sixth nerve palsy, or meningeal signs (stiff neck with headache) suggests a need for lumbar puncture following neuroimaging to measure intracranial pressure and look for meningitis (infectious, inflammatory, or carcinomatous) or demyelination.
-Systemic serology in this instance should include Lyme and syphilis testing.
-282
+Evidence of increased intracranial pressure with papilledema, bilateral 6th nerve palsy, or meningeal signs (stiff neck with headache) suggests a need for lumbar puncture following neuroimaging to measure intracranial pressure and look for meningitis (infectious, inflammatory, or carcinomatous) or demyelination.
+Systemic serology in this instance should include Lyme and syphilis testing.327

-A detailed treatment of the sixth nerve palsy is initially directed to the primary cause.
+A detailed treatment of the 6th nerve palsy is initially directed to the primary cause.
 Neuroimaging should be considered in all young patients or in any patient manifesting other cranial neuropathies, other neurologic change or elevated IOP, or signs of elevated intracranial pressure, or if there is no compelling vasculopathic risk factor.
-In the aging population with vasculopathic risk factors, lack of resolution over time suggests a need for neuroimaging.
+In the aging population with vasculopathic risk factors, a lack of improvement in 4 to 6 weeks suggests a need for neuroimaging.
 At onset, a history of scalp tenderness, jaw claudication, or pain should prompt evaluation for possible giant cell arteritis.
 From the ocular motility standpoint, symptomatic intervention is to reduce diplopia and torticollis and to restore binocular vision.